-Finally, it is important to mention that at the 39th session of the ICAO Assembly (2016), the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) was created, with the objective of addressing any annual increase in total $CO_2$ emissions from international civil aviation above the 2020 levels, "taking into account special circumstances and respective capabilities" (ICAO A39-2, 2016).
-CORSIA will include the possibility to reduce emissions from international aviation through the use of SAF.
+Finally, it is important to mention that at the 39th session of the ICAO Assembly (2016), the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) was created, with the objective of addressing any annual increase in total CO2 emissions from international civil aviation above the 2020 levels, "taking into account special circumstances and respective capabilities" (ICAO A39-2, 2016).
+CORSIA will include the possibility to reduce emissions from international aviation through the use of CEF.
 In order for aviation fuels to be considered under the CORSIA, the fuels will need to meet ICAO's sustainability criteria.
-Details of the sustainability criteria will be defined within the CORSIA SARPs, under development by ICAO.
+Finding a common language on "what is sustainable and how it has to be verified/documented" remains a challenge that is being addressed by ICAO in the framework of CORSIA.
+The CAEP AFTF has specifically focused on the development of an "umbrella standard" in which, existing SCS that meet the requirement detailed in the ICAO document entitled "CORSIA Eligibility Framework and Requirements for Sustainability Certification Schemes" can be approved for inclusion in the ICAO document entitled "CORSIA Approved Sustainability Certification Schemes".
+These CORSIA Approved SCS can then approve fuels as CEF, as described in Section 1.3.
+The Work of ICAO on a Global Market-Based Measure.